 - Desktop phones — in 5% of the cases

 If they’re receiving voicemails, 82% claim they prefer the voicemails to come as text messages — because text is easier to scan for the right information.

-Business communication tools are also high in use — people tend to prefer them to in-person meetings.
+Another popular solution is a team communication app — people tend to prefer such tools to in-person meetings.
 Instead, they rely on:

 Businesses tend to use 3 communication tools, on average.
 Globally speaking, these averages differ only slightly, according to a world-encompassing Statista report:

 - Europe, Middle East, and Africa — 3.56 communication tools

 Regardless of the number of communication tools used, the popularity of the mere concept is undeniable.
 44% of employees want to use their business communication tools more.

 Statistics on online tools use at the workplace

 According to Project’s Communications Statistics 2022 , online tools take first place when it comes to workplace communication devices — with a share of 45%.

 The benefits seem to justify this high share, but also point out the benefits of using online tools more in the future.
 A Work Institute report on retention shows that effective communication systems help retain top talents in companies by 450%.